r0d3r1ch25/online_learning/pipelines/feature_service/README.md

     Output: in_1 to in_12
 ```

 The service maintains internal state for each time series to calculate lag features efficiently.
-Future versions will integrate with Redis for persistent memory storage.